-(Right above: 'W' Beach at Cape Helles under shell-fire as it was only days before the final British evacuation - from Illustration)
+(Right above: 'W' Beach at Cape Helles as it was only days before the final British evacuation - from Illustration)

 Lieutenant Owen Steele of St. John's, Newfoundland, is cited as having been the last soldier of the Mediterranean Expeditionary Force to step into the final small boat to sail from the Gallipoli Peninsula.